 Contact our Miami Attorney for Delayed Diagnosis and Failure to Diagnose Congenital or Acquired Hydrocephalus

 If your child suffered from congenital hydrocephalus at birth or suffered acquired hydrocephalus soon after birth, your doctor may have an obligation to properly diagnose and treat their condition.
 Leaving this condition unchecked is often incredibly risky and can cause permanent injuries or death.
 To sue for your child’s pain and suffering and additional medical care, contact our Miami lawyer for failure to diagnose hydrocephalus cases.
-The Law Offices of Prosper Shaked can set up a free, confidential legal consultation to help with your case.
+Prosper Shaked Accident Injury Attorneys PA can set up a free, confidential legal consultation to help with your case.
 Contact us today at (305) 694-2676 to schedule your free consultation.